blakemcbride/Build/README.md

 with Common Lisp.

-2. Given the unique qualities of Lisp, building a build system wouldn't necessitate the need for a tokenizer or parser,  This again made the process of building *build* very significantly easier.
+2. Given the unique qualities of Lisp, building a build system wouldn't necessitate the need for a tokenizer or parser.
+This again makes the process of building *build* very significantly easier.

 3. These days, Common Lisp runs as fast as C, Java, or C# programs so